projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 A maximum of three columns will be displayed if you use ``rst-columns`` (or ``rst-columns3``), and two columns for ``rst-columns2``.
 The number of columns displayed can be reduced based on the available width of the display window, reducing to one column on narrow (phone) screens if necessary.

-We've deprecated use of the ``hlist`` directive because it misbehaves on smaller screens.
+.. note:: We've deprecated use of the ``hlist`` directive because it misbehaves on smaller screens.

 Tables
 ******

-There are a few ways to create tables, each with their limitations or quirks.  `Grid tables
+There are a few ways to create tables, each with their limitations or quirks.
+`Grid tables
 <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#grid-tables>`_
 offer the most capability for defining merged rows and columns, but are hard to maintain::